spendright/scrape-campaigns/README.md

  * Don't use it to frustrate the organization's intent (e.g. using the HRC Buyer's Guide to support companies that discriminate against LGBT employees).
  * Link to the organization's donation page.
-Consumer campaigns take a lot of time and money to create!
+Quality data like this takes a lot of time and money to create!

 Some organizations sell access to their data (e.g. [Ethical Consumer](http://www.ethicalconsumer.org/).
-I won't be writing scrapers for these, or accepting patches.
+I won't be writing scrapers for these, or accepting pull requests that do this.

 Data format